Table of Contents

 What to do after your dog passes away

-A very interesting article on Psychology Today talks about what happens in pet funeral homes, and what do people do with the bodies of deceases pets.
+A very interesting article on Psychology Today talks about what happens in pet funeral homes and what people do with the bodies of deceased pets.

 “After the visitation, some families choose to hold a funeral or memorial service, most often at their home, in the backyard, or at a park.
 Ellis will help pet owners choose readings or prayers or eulogies, and can suggest various nice touches such as candles and flowers and animal-themed foods (hot dogs, pigs in a blanket, and so forth).” – Jessica Pierce, PhD

-The private cremation is the next step since it's higher in cost and more fancy.
-Your pet will be cremated separately and you receive the ashes back, usually in a nice container.
+Private cremation is the next step since it's more expensive and more fancy.
+Your pet will be cremated separately, and you will receive the ashes back, usually in a nice container.

 Before deciding on a pet casket for your dog, make sure you check the law on pet burial in your state and city.
 This article on The Nest explains a little more about burying pets.